veritone/veritone-sample-app-netlify/README.md

 # veritone-sample-app-netlify

 Welcome to the Veritone sample app!
+See the live app at: https://veritone-sample-app.netlify.com

 ## What Is It?
 A simple web page to demonstrate integration with Veritone Developer framework.
 The app shows how to authenticate to the Veritone platform; integrate with the Veritone CMS; and use API methods to carry out AI operations (such as Object Detection) on media files.